ragnvald/mesa/README.md

 + **glob** - Used for Unix style pathname pattern expansion.
 + **shapely** - Used for manipulation and analysis of planar geometric objects.

 The rather prolific use of libraries is due to programming tools.
-Vasically I am blaming it on ChatGPT which varies somewhat in its use of libraries.
-This should be revised at some point.
-Possibly through replacing the spatial libraries and  user interface with QGIS native libraries/methods.
+Basically I am blaming it on ChatGPT which varies somewhat in its use of libraries.
+The use of libraries shold at some point be harmonised.
+One way forward is to replacing the spatial libraries and user interface with QGIS native libraries/methods.

 ### Pocessing capabilities required
 This depends very a lot on the input data to be handled.
 Generally having a complex geocode with many objects will increase the calculation resource requirements.